-The Modern Languages Information session information will be made available on Sakai.
+The Modern Languages Information session information will be made available on New Students Orientation 2024 Canvas site.

 Placement results of language exams will be posted on students' portal accounts and emailed to faculty advisors.

 Mathematics: Students considering majors in mathematics, economics, or the sciences should take the math placement exam.
 Math is used in numerous disciplines from economics to physics.
 Please email math@pitzer.edu to contact Professor David Bachman, Professor Jemma Lorenat, and Professor Bahar Acu for more information.